vikasMotwani/django_bookstore/README.md

 	]

-Now to make this work open the setting.py file (present inside the ecom_project folder).
+Now to make this work open the setting.py file (present inside the django_bookstore folder).
 Put the below codes at the bottom of the file.

 	LOGIN_REDIRECT_URL = 'list'   # controls login